ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 that input will be used to authenticate with the `Connect` command.
 You can override `set_auth` in your own client to set it automatically based on data in the ROM or on your client instance.
-- You can override `on_package` in your client to watch raw packages, but don't forget you also have access to a subclass of `CommonContext` and its api.
+- You can override `on_package` in your client to watch raw packages, but don't forget you also have access to a subclass of `CommonContext` and its API.
 - You can import `BizHawkClientContext` for type hints using `typing.TYPE_CHECKING`.
 Importing it without conditions at the top of the file will probably cause a circular dependency.
 - Your game's system may have multiple usable cores in BizHawk.
 You can use `get_cores` to try to determine which one is